mscarey/AuthoritySpoke/docs/guides/template_strings.rst

     "the fact that <Elaine>'s marginal income tax rate was greater than 0.25"

-When the :meth:`~authorityspoke.predicates.Comparison.implies` method produces the answer ``True``, we can also use the :meth:`~authorityspoke.comparisons.Comparable.explain_implication` method to find out which pairs of generic terms can be considered analagous to one another.
+When the :meth:`~nettlesome.predicates.Comparison.implies` method produces the answer ``True``, we can also use the :meth:`~nettlesome.quantities.Comparable.explain_implication` method to find out which pairs of generic terms can be considered analagous to one another.